derecode/TradeDataAnalysis/README.md

 ### Visualisations
 - **Pie Chart:** A pie chart a graph that illustrates the proportion represented by each components from the total quantity.

-    - Example 1: EU's main trading partners and their contribution to Extra-EU trade
+    - __Example 1__: EU's main trading partners and their contribution to Extra-EU trade
     ![alt-text](https://github.com/derecode/TradeDataAnalysis/blob/main/figures/Major_trading_partners_and_their_shares_in_Extra-EU.png)

-    - Example 2: The contribution of capital, consumption and intermediate goods to Intra-Eu and Extra-EU trade
+    - __Example 2__: The contribution of capital, consumption and intermediate goods to Intra-Eu and Extra-EU trade

     ![alt-text](https://github.com/derecode/TradeDataAnalysis/blob/main/figures/EU_trade_flows_by_BEC_product_category_and_trade_type.png)

-    - Additional pie charts that can be found under the `/figures` directory include:
+    - __Additional pie charts that can be found under the `/figures` directory include__:
         - The contribution of largest exporting Member States to EU trade: by product and trade type
         ![alt-text](https://github.com/derecode/TradeDataAnalysis/blob/main/figures/Largest_exporting_Members_States_by_BEC_product_category.png)